openflighthpc/concertim-ansible-playbook/docker/README.md

 ### Stopping the containers

 To stop the containers, run the script `stop-containers.sh` found in this directory.
-That script is a small wrapper around `docker-compose stop`.
+That script is a small wrapper around `docker compose stop`.

 ```
 docker/stop-containers.sh